Skilled Independent SC189 (New Zealand stream) visa

 - There is no age limit;

-- The income level is relatively moderate – and exemptions apply for people on parenting or carer leave;
+- The income level is relatively moderate – and limited exemptions apply for people on parenting or carer leave;

 - There is a health waiver for applicants and family members with health conditions;